DataDog/documentation/content/en/getting_started/observability_pipelines/_index.md

 {{< tabs >}}
 {{% tab "AWS EKS" %}}
 For AWS, Datadog recommends using the `io2` EBS drive family.
-Alternatively, the `gp3` drives can be used as well.
+Alternatively, the `gp3` drives could also be used.
 {{% /tab %}}
 {{% tab "Azure AKS" %}}
 For Azure AKS, Datadog recommends using the `default` (also known as `managed-csi`) disks.
 {{% /tab %}}
 {{% tab "Google GKE" %}}
-For Google GKE, Datadog recommends using the `premium-rwo` drive class, because that is backed by SSDs.
-The HDD-backed class, `standard-rwo`, likely does not provide enough write performance for the buffers to be useful.
+For Google GKE, Datadog recommends using the `premium-rwo` drive class because it is backed by SSDs.
+The HDD-backed class, `standard-rwo`, might not provide enough write performance for the buffers to be useful.
 {{% /tab %}}
 {{< /tabs >}}